eleniharlan/elenijr.net/_posts/post/2014-03-28-how-to-peel-a-pomegranate-or-101-ways-not-to.md

   - Pomegranate
 ---

-<div class="intro">Like Persephone, pomegranates are what get me through winter.
+Like Persephone, pomegranates are what get me through winter.
 I love their sharpness, the juicy crunch of the seeds, and how they seem to be able to replace tomatoes when the latter are a sorry sight to see.
 But most of all I love the morning ritual of peeling one.

 ## Fast and furious

 Like most pomegranate appreciaters, I used to find getting to the juicy fruits a messy and tedious task.
 Unsurprisingly the best way to go about doing this is a matter of much discussion in my family, each of us proposing different methods.
 Eleni Sr, ever the pragmatist, just goes for plonking a bowl in a deep sink and getting the seeds out as quickly as possible.
-This is definitely the least messy of the fast methods but I end up picking out a lot of pith and mushy seeds.</div>
+This is definitely the least messy of the fast methods but I end up picking out a lot of pith and mushy seeds.

 ## Water peeling